Ischaemic Stroke

 Further imaging:

-- Potentially eligible for thrombolysis and/or thrombectomy
+- To assess eligibility for thrombolysis and/or thrombectomy

 CT stroke protocol includes a sequence of scans: non-contrast CT → CT perfusion → CT angiography, which excludes intracerebral haemorrhage and gives the relevant information needed to assess eligibility for thrombectomy.

-Imaging Findings in Stroke
+Imaging Findings in Ischaemic Stroke

 Imaging findings of ischaemic stroke: